-Seattle Seawolves re-signed James Malcolm through the 2024 Major League Rugby season.
-The 26-year-old hooker/prop is 6’2″ and 240 lbs.
+Seattle Seawolves has James Malcolm returning for the second year of a three-year contract he signed through the 2024 Major League Rugby season.
+The 28-year-old hooker/prop is 6’2″ and 240 lbs.

 James was originally signed by the Dallas Jackals for the 2021 MLR season, however, when the team postponed entering the league until 2022, he became a free agent and joined the Seawolves.

-James immediately made an impact for the Seawolves in 2021.
+James immediately made an impact on the Seawolves in 2021.
 He played 708 minutes in 12 matches, starting 11 and scoring 8 tries.